 Rather than think of short copy, aim for the minimum words necessary to:

 - get your most persuasive message across

 - avoid leaving prospects confused, wary or unable make decisions.

 If you’re worried about having too much copy on the page, you can hide extra information in an accordion dropdown.

-Accordions can help make your page look tasty enough for impatient people to devour, while curious prospects can still click to get extra questions answered quickly.
+Accordions help make your page look tasty enough for impatient people to devour.
+At the same time, curious prospects can still click to get extra questions answered quickly.

 Once you’ve written your draft copy, read over it and:

 - try to keep most sentences to 15 words or less

 - avoid industry slang (unless you’re whole audience understand and appreciate it)

 - drop words that don’t add useful information.

 Bring it all home with a convincing call to action

 Once people get to the end of your content, don’t assume they know what to do next.

-Even if prospects like what they hear, they may not act without clear directions.
+Even if prospects like what they hear, they may not act without some clear directions.

 Use action verbs

-Tell them them to buy now, learn how, get your, contact, add to cart, visit us, join today, etc.
+Tell them to buy now, learn how, get your, contact, add to cart, visit us, join today, etc.

 Push them over the edge

 Your best chance to get someone’s business is while they’re hot for what you got.